HISTORIC RESOURCES ELEMENT

 Policy CD-P3.6 Demolition.
 The City shall consider demolition of historic resources as a last resort, to be permitted only if rehabilitation of the resource is not feasible, demolition is necessary to protect the health, safety, and welfare of its residents, or the public benefits outweigh the loss of the historic resource.

 Action CD-A3.1 Historic Context.
-Structures over 45 years old proposed for substantial alteration or demolition shall be evaluated for both individual significance and as contributors to an identified or potential historic district.
+Structures 50 years old or older proposed for substantial alteration or demolition shall be evaluated for both individual significance and as contributors to an identified or potential historic district.

 Action CD-A3.2 Coordinate and align the general plan, specific plans, zoning code, environmental processes, planning, permitting, and development activities to incorporate preservation as an integral component in accordance with the principles, goals and policies herein.